lyuzizheng/lzz-blog/content/posts/study/interesting_gopointer/index.md

 Slice5: [1 2 0]
 ```

-So, when the reference of the slice array is copied to the function as parameter, these 24 bytes are copied to a new place as the slice is a struct actually.
+So, when the reference of the slice array is copied to the function as parameter, these 24 bytes are copied to a new place as the slice is a basically just a struct.
 However, the pointer to the actual array remains the same.
-Therefore, update `s[2] = 0` will amend the orginal array to `[1,2,3] -> [1,2,0]` as the new `address: 0x000000c0000ac030` is still refering to the old array.
-Not the following step `append` is interesting.
-The append action makes exceeds the capacity of the old array and therefore a new array pointer is allocated to the inner slice struct pointer `address: 0x000000c0000ac030` so its internal array pointer is now different from the outside one.
-Then the following `s[1] = 5` is changing the new array of the Slice S. The lead to `[1,2,0] -> [1, 5, 0, 8]` is not reflected in the original slice s where the slice is at its `0x000000c0000ac000` position.
+Therefore, updating `s[2] = 0` will amend the orginal array to `[1,2,3] -> [1,2,0]` as the new `address: 0x000000c0000ac030` is still refering to the old array.
+Now the following step `append` is interesting.
+The append action makes the slice exceeds the capacity of the old slice and therefore a new array pointer is allocated to the inner slice struct pointer `address: 0x000000c0000ac030` so its internal array pointer is now different from the outside one.
+Then the following `s[1] = 5` is changing the new array of the Slice S. This leads to `[1,2,0] -> [1, 5, 0, 8]` being not reflected in the original slice S where the slice is at its `0x000000c0000ac000` position.

 ```go
 func CheckSlice(){